MSallermann/chemfit/docs/index.rst

 SCMEFitting documentation
 =========================

 Welcome to the documentation of ``SCMEFitting``.
-Please not that it is a work in progress.
+Please note that it is a work in progress.

 .. toctree::
    :maxdepth: 2